KrishnaMehta123/Suggestedits/docs/Getting Started/security-overview/audit-logs/automated-audit-log-exports-for-siem.md

 Once Audit Logs are exported on a set schedule, they can be integrated with SIEM tools such as Splunk, IBM QRadar, or Azure Sentinel on your end for unified monitoring, threat detection, and compliance reporting.

-Audit Log exports are delivered once every 4 hours (based on your account’s time zone).
+Audit Log exports are delivered once every 4 hours (based on your account's time zone).

 > 📘 **Add-on Feature**
 >